 From the stunning range of changing hues on the South Downs to the impressive array of fungi popping up across the New Forest, grab your coat and a picnic and head on a mindful autumn walk near you.

-Knightwood Oak, the New Forest
+Bolderwood, the New Forest

-Parkhurst Forest, Isle of White
+Parkhurst Forest, Isle of Wight

-One of the few places in England where you can spot red squirrels, this Isle of White forest is a beautiful mixture of both ancient woodland and heathland, and a great spot for a moment of mindfulness beneath the changing trees.
+One of the few places in England where you can spot red squirrels, this Isle of Wight forest is a beautiful mixture of both ancient woodland and heathland, and a great spot for a moment of mindfulness beneath the changing trees.
 Follow one of the multiple way-marked trails through the burnt orange bracken, falling leaves and dappled sunlight for the perfect autumn walk.

 Moors Valley Country Park & Forest, Hampshire